3zik/QWZ-gap-topology/explanations/chern_explanation.md

 3. **Design Guidelines**: The location of critical $m$ values pinpoints where to look for gap closings in band-structure engineering.

 ---

-> *This markdown file is intended for inclusion in the repository as `chern_explanation.md` to accompany your proof, code, and figures.*